-Here’s a video of Second Falls I took in the Fall of 2011:
+Here’s another video of Second Falls we took in the Fall of 2011:

 We visited Graveyard Fields often, especially in the summer to let our kids swim and play in the water.
 As a result, we’ve taken numerous pictures of the area and falls.
 Here is a gallery of our photos for you to enjoy.